PowrotDoProgramowania/JAVA-Derek-Banas/README.md

 # JAVA-Derek-Banas
-A series of Java video tutorials by Derek Banas
+A series of Java video tutorials by Derek Banas.
-All lessons and many my exercises
+All Derek's lessons and many my exercises.